Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-8. ### What is the curse of dimensionality and how does it affect machine learning?⭐ `Ans:`The curse of dimensionality refers to the problem of increasing complexity and computational cost in high-dimensional spaces.
+8.  **What is the curse of dimensionality and how does it affect machine learning?**⭐ `Ans:`The curse of dimensionality refers to the problem of increasing complexity and computational cost in high-dimensional spaces.
 In machine learning, the curse of dimensionality arises when the number of features in a dataset is large relative to the number of observations.
 This can cause problems for several reasons:
 	 - **Sparsity:** With a high number of features, most observations will have many missing or zero values for many of the features.
 This can make it difficult for models to learn from the data.
 	 - **Overfitting:** With a high number of features, models are more likely to fit the noise in the data rather than the underlying patterns.
 This can lead to poor performance on new, unseen data.
 	- **Computational cost:** High-dimensional spaces require more memory and computational power to store and process the data.
 This can make it difficult to train models and make predictions in real-world applications.

 ---
-9. ### What are the approaches to mitigate Dimensionality reduction?⭐ `Ans:`These are some mechanisms to deal with Dimensionality reduction,
+9.  **What are the approaches to mitigate Dimensionality reduction?**⭐ `Ans:`These are some mechanisms to deal with Dimensionality reduction,
    - Techniques like **principal component analysis (PCA), linear discriminant analysis (LDA), or t-distributed stochastic neighbor embedding (t-SNE)** can be used to reduce the number of features by combining or selecting a subset of the original features.
 	- **Regularization:** Techniques like L1 or L2 regularization can help prevent overfitting by adding a penalty term to the model's objective function that discourages the model from fitting to noise in the data.